Where to Stay in Sóller, Mallorca: Luxury Villas Between the Tramuntana and the Sea

 Where Sea Views Meet Mountain Serenity

 Luxury stays in Sóller come with space and a sense of place.
 Among them, Villa Es Puig brings both.
 This 17th-century farmhouse spans fifty hectares of olive and citrus groves that still produce the estate’s extra virgin olive oil.
-Additionally, it has seven ensuite bedrooms, a saltwater pool, and a tennis court with mountain views.
+It has seven ensuite bedrooms, a saltwater pool, and a tennis court with mountain views.
 The villa can host up to eighteen guests in complete privacy.
-Here, days here often unfold between the garden and the kitchen, where a professional setup makes hosting dinners easy.
-Walking paths cross the property, connecting directly to nearby hiking trails.
-Overall, Es Puig is made for travelers who appreciate heritage with function and the kind of comfort that fits Sóller’s natural rhythm.

 Explore the Sóller Luxury Villas Collection

 Each property in the Sóller valley reflects a different way to experience the island.
-Some sit high in the Tramuntana mountains, while others are villas with pool in Sóller surrounded by gardens or terraces with sea views.
+Some sit high in the Tramuntana mountains, while others are villas in Sóller Majorca with pool surrounded by gardens or terraces with sea views.
 The Sóller Tramuntana villas blend traditional Mallorcan stonework with modern interiors, creating homes that feel connected to both the landscape and local life.
 From quiet countryside estates to coastal retreats near the port, every villa offers its own version of Mediterranean living.
 The full Island Homes Sóller Collection showcases how architecture and nature coexist naturally in this part of Mallorca.

 Sóller and The Art of Slow Luxury